A new play by Mike Kenny, created from the testimonies of the Medomsley boys. Directed by Jenny Sealey.

 A story of oppression and resilience.

-The system has failed these working-class men.
-At a time when the cry for accountability is louder than ever, Bad Lads demands remembrance and calls for justice.
+At a time when the cry for accountability is louder than ever, Bad Lads demands remembrance and calls for justice for these working-class men.

-All performances will be audio described, creatively captioned and presented in a relaxed environment.
+All shows will integrate British Sign Language (BSL), audio description, creative captions and presented in a relaxed environment.

 We’re opening at Live Theatre, Newcastle from 2 – 11 October then touring to: